 Charting the Path for a Sustainable Dickinson Summary Report (2010):

 On April 15-17, 2010 Dickinson College hosted a symposium to bring together a select group of students, faculty, parents, alumni and friends to help the College articulate a path for learning, research, operations, and community engagement that will contribute to a future for Dickinson College that is environmentally sustainable, socially just, and economically robust.

 Dickinson measures and reports its greenhouse gas (GHG) emissions annually to the American College and University Presidents Climate Commitment (ACUPCC).
-In 2011, our emissions of carbon dioxide, methane, nitrous oxide and other greenhouse gases were equivalent to 18,748 metric tons of carbon dioxide (MT CO2e).
 This Greenhouse Gas Emissions Inventory Report, which Dickinson compiles annually, details those emissions.